 - Set a predetermined look for a specific visual feeling

-- Increase the speed at which you color grade your video
+- Increase the speed at which you can color grade

-- Use as a reference point to develop your own unique style
+- Use as a reference point to develop your unique style

 Here are the basics of color grading with LUTs: